Snowflake Tutorial

 Let's examine how it works!

-Snowflake allows you to stage files on internal locations called stages.
-Internal stages provide secure storage of data files without the need for any external locations.
+Snowflake allows you to stage files in internal locations called stages.
+Internal stages provide secure storage of data files without requiring external storage.

-In staging files, data files are uploaded to a location where Snowflake can access them.
+In staging, data files are uploaded to a location that Snowflake can access.
 And then, you will load your data from stage files into tables.

 A virtual warehouse is needed to load data into Snowflake.
 The warehouse extracts data from each file and inserts it as rows in the table.